-- Management usually makes a decision to proceed with a particular project after evaluating its profitability.
+Management usually makes a decision to proceed with a particular project after evaluating its profitability.
 For this, the company needs to take into account the initial outlay of the project along with its revenue stream.

 - If a business is seeking a loan for starting a new project, then lenders would want an estimate of initial investment along with the business plan.

 - Initial outlay is also an input for calculating NPV (net present value) and IRR (internal rate of return).

 Initial investment equals capital expenditures or fixed capital investment (such as machinery, tools, shipment and installation, more).
 A change in working capital is adjusted with this capital expenditure.
 Proceed from the sale of old assets is deducted, plus tax adjusted profit or loss from the sale of assets.

 Thus, initial outlay = Capital expenditure + Change in working capital – sale of old asset+ Profit from sale of asset *(Tax rate)

 Before moving on to the calculation, let’s understand each of these items in detail:

 Capital expenditures or fixed capital investment: This includes investment in the new equipment or other fixed assets, such as land.
 Moreover, it also includes installation and shipping costs related to purchasing the equipment.

 Changes in working capital: a new project results in a change in working capital, such as raw materials, inventory and more.
 Usually, the working capital requirement increases with a new project.
 However, it may drop as well if a company is updating to new efficient machinery.

 Proceed from the sale of old assets: it refers to the amount one gets after selling the old equipment or assets.
 Such proceeds are also called salvage value and are close to the current market value of the asset sold.

 Ideally, such an item should be considered if the company updates the current facility.
-For instance, upgrading the production facility might involve selling old machines or equipments.
+For instance, upgrading the production facility might involve selling old machines or equipment.
 However, in the case, of developing a completely new facility, a business may not have any old assets to dispose of.